 Connect to the Redis Enterprise UI per the instructions above.

 Log in using the Administrator email account and password you specified in the tile configuration.

 Navigate to the Settings section and then the General tab.

-Paste the license key you received from Redis Labs into the Cluster key form field and click the Save button.Note -In case your license is already expired, changes to the cluster configuration, such as a version upgrade, will result in cluster failure.
-Always apply a valid license key in advance of making such changes.
+Paste the license key you received from Redis Labs into the Cluster key form field and click the Save button.Note:If your license is already expired, changes to the cluster configuration, such as a version upgrade, cause cluster failure.
+Always apply a valid license key before making such changes.

 redis-cli is a simple command-line tool for interacting with Redis Database.

 To connect to Redis Database, do the following:

 Connect to one of the IP addresses of the nodes through SSH and find

 redis-clito connect to port 12000 and to the database-endpoint that is reported in the database properties after you created the database.